groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/use-cases/extract-tables-from-pdf-documents/best-ways-extract-tables-from-pdf.md

 A: No. GroupDocs.Parser automatically detects table structures in PDF documents without requiring templates.
 Templates are optional and used for advanced scenarios with scanned documents or complex layouts.

 **Q: Can I extract tables from scanned PDFs?**
 A: Yes, with OCR support.
 GroupDocs.Parser can work with OCR connectors to extract tables from scanned PDFs.
-Template-based extraction is recommended for scanned documents with consistent layouts.
+Template‑based extraction is recommended for scanned documents with consistent layouts.

 **Q: How accurate is automatic table detection?**
-A: Automatic table detection works excellently for text-based PDFs with clear table structures.
+A: Automatic table detection works excellently for text‑based PDFs with clear table structures.
 Accuracy depends on document quality and table formatting.
-Well-structured tables achieve near-perfect extraction.
+Well‑structured tables achieve near‑perfect extraction.

 **Q: Can I extract specific columns or rows?**
 A: Yes.
 Once tables are extracted, you can access individual cells by row and column index, allowing you to filter, transform, or extract specific data elements.

 **Q: Does GroupDocs.Parser support other document formats?**
 A: Yes.
-GroupDocs.Parser supports 50+ document formats including Word, Excel, PowerPoint, and more.
-However, this guide focuses on PDF table extraction.
+GroupDocs.Parser supports 50 + document formats including Word, Excel, PowerPoint, and more.
+This guide focuses on PDF table extraction.

 **Q: How do I handle documents with multiple tables per page?**
-A: The `GetTables()` method returns all tables found on a page.
-You can iterate through the collection and process each table individually, or filter them based on size, position, or content.
+A: The `GetTables(pageIndex)` method returns all tables found on a page.
+Iterate through the collection and process each table individually, or filter them based on size, position, or content.

 **Q: Can I export extracted tables to other formats?**
 A: Yes.
 After extraction, you can process table data and export to CSV, Excel, JSON, or database formats using standard .NET libraries or GroupDocs conversion APIs.

 ## Conclusion

 Extracting tables from PDF documents is essential for modern business automation.
-GroupDocs.Parser for .NET provides multiple extraction methods, from simple page-specific extraction to comprehensive document-wide processing with advanced filtering and formatting capabilities.
+GroupDocs.Parser for .NET provides multiple extraction methods, from simple page‑specific extraction to comprehensive document‑wide processing with advanced filtering and formatting capabilities.

 Choose the extraction method that matches your requirements:

-- Use **page-specific extraction** for documents with known table locations
+- Use **page‑specific extraction** for documents with known table locations
 - Implement **full document extraction** for comprehensive data collection
-- Apply **cell-level processing** for custom formatting and validation
+- Apply **cell‑level processing** for custom formatting and validation
-- Deploy **LINQ-based processing** for complex filtering and transformation
+- Deploy **LINQ‑based processing** for complex filtering and transformation

-Whether you need to **extract document data** from invoices, **parse document** reports, or **extract tables** from any PDF document, GroupDocs.Parser provides the solution to transform unstructured PDF documents into structured, actionable data.
+Whether you need to **extract document data** from invoices, **parse document** reports, or **extract tables** from any PDF, GroupDocs.Parser provides the solution to transform unstructured PDFs into structured, actionable data.
 Start extracting tables programmatically today and eliminate manual data entry from your document processing workflows.